jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 ### Ubuntu Setup

-I primarily use Ubuntu *15.10* or *16.04* 64-bit server installations.
-Other versions should work.
+I am primarily using *16.04* 64-bit servers for builds.
+Older versions should work.

 You will need at least the following packages installed